-Small volumes of water for the environment are currently being delivered as part of SA's entitlement flow, as well as from the Murray (i.e. Hume releases) and Darling Rivers.
-Flows at the SA border have now increased with the arrival of the Goulburn winter pulse and releases from Lake Victoria.
-Flow is expected to remain steady at around 12 - 14 GL/day until late July.
+Small volumes of water for the environment continue to be delivered as part of SA's entitlement flow, as well as from the Goulburn and Darling Rivers.
+Flows at the SA border have now reduced following the delivery of the Goulburn winter pulse and releases from Lake Victoria.
+Flow to South Australia is expected to remain in the range of 4-6 GL/day throughout August.